 Meet the balcony garden – maximising garden possibilities in minimal space.
 Balcony gardens are perfect for those living in city centre apartments or rental homes, or for those who just want a small plant patch with easy access.

-The garden ideas for your balcony are as endless as your imagination (with some caveats, of course)!
-You can make it as full and complicated as you like, or keep it simple and minimalist.
-Want a low-maintenance garden?
-Or want to grow edible crops?
+The garden ideas for your balcony are as endless as your imagination – with some caveats, of course!
+Grow your own mini-jungle or keep it simple and minimalist.
+Keep it low-maintenance or plant edible crops.
 You can even have a little row of succulents and it’ll still count.
-But before you start piling on the plants, there are a few things to keep in mind.

 Building A Balcony Garden